 Through the Beckley Foundation’s Policy Programme, Amanda has commissioned and published over 40 books, reports, and policy papers which have analysed the negative consequences of the criminalisation of drug use, and laid out possible alternatives which could protect public health, diminish violence and governmental costs, and protect human rights.
 Over the years, her advice has been sought by presidents and governments, and in 2011, she wrote the influential public letter calling for drug policy reform, which was signed by presidents, Nobel laureates, and other notables.

 Through her leadership of the Beckley Foundation’s Science Programme, Amanda has initiated much ground-breaking research and has co-authored over 50 scientific articles published in peer-reviewed journals.
 She collaborates with leading scientists and institutions around the world to design and direct a wide range of scientific research projects (including clinical trials) investigating the effects of psychoactive substances on brain function, subjective experience, and clinical symptoms, with a focus on cannabis, the psychedelics (LSD, psilocybin, ayahuasca, DMT, 5-MEO-DMT) and MDMA.
 This pioneering research has not only shed light on the mechanisms of action and therapeutic potential of these substances, but also on consciousness itself.
 This has led to a groundswell of interest in, and recognition of, the possible benefits that careful use of these extraordinary compounds can bring.
-The research that Amanda has initiated has shown that psychedelics hold great promise in helping individuals heal from illnesses such as treatment-resistant depression and addiction, and to deepen awareness, enhance well-being and cognition, and stimulate insight and creativity.
+The research that Amanda has initiated has shown that psychedelics hold great promise in helping individuals with illnesses such as treatment-resistant depression and addiction.
 Furthermore, in her role as co-director of the Beckley/Imperial Research Programme, she helped generate the world’s first images of the brain on LSD, one of her long-standing ambitions.

-While her first love is the science, Amanda continues to bridge the divide between science and drug policy: her pioneering psychedelic research is providing the scientific evidence upon which a case for drug policy reform can be built.
+While her first love is the science, Amanda continues to bridge the divide between science and drug policy: her pioneering psychedelic research is providing the scientific evidence to fuel a fair debate on drug policy reform.
 Such reform will, in turn, allow for research on currently prohibited psychedelic substances to flourish, uninhibited by regulatory obstructions.
 Ultimately, the goal of Amanda’s work is to make psychedelics and cannabis into approved medicines, so that they can be legally prescribed at clinics for those in need.

 Psilocybin for Depression